Frontpoint vs. Protect America

 They are pretty close competitors with similar plans, pricing and equipment.

 Let’s go over the differences between these two brands so you can get a better idea of which would be better for you.
 If you are short on time, try our quick 2-minute quiz to get a personalized home security solution based on your needs.
 It’s helpful, easy and anonymous.

 We’ll start by analyzing an important component, the price.

 Of course, both companies offer packages for their clients, and we chose to analyze each of their three-year options.

 Protect America Plans

 Here, Protect America proves to be the winner, having the lowest price package, with a landline monitoring.
 At $19.99, you get a control panel, a motion detector and 3 door/window sensors.
-However, Frontpoint does not have a landline monitoring package, so they cannot compete here.
+However, Frontpoint does not have a landline monitoring package.

-Frontpoint wins this round, with $34.99 for this package a month, while Protect America has a price of $37.99.
-However, Frontpoint offers more advantages, having cellular monitoring, a crash and smash protection bonus, but it also has an equipment cost of $99.00.
+Frontpoint enters this round with their Interactive Monitoring package at $44.99 per month, while Protect America has a price of $37.99.
+However, Frontpoint offers more advantages including cellular monitoring, crash and smash protection and more.
+You can get the full picture in our review of Frontpoint here.

 Meanwhile, Protect America offers free equipment and a mobile app, but it has higher additional costs for things like a smoke detector, a keychain remote or a glass break sensor.

 Here, Frontpoint’s offer is definitely more attractive: they add Crash and Smash Technology, Remote Access and Control, GEO services, Email and Text Alerts and Light Control for $44.99 a month.
 However, you will have to pay the initial charge too, which round up to $199.93, so this round is won by Protect America.
 It has one extra door/window sensor and also, crash and smash protection.